Quantum algorithm for solving McKean-Vlasov stochastic differential equations: Preliminary

 \subsection{Time discretization of SDEs}

 When we numerically solve SDEs, not only those of the MV type but also ordinary ones, time $t$ is discretized: we introduce grid points $\{t_i\}_i$ and simulate the random process at the time points.
-A simple and widely used discretization method is the Euler method~\cite{Maruyama1955}: for an SDE $dY_t=a(t,Y_t) dt + b(t,Y_t) dW_t$, given the value of the process $Y_{t_i}$ at time $t_i$, we approximate $Y_{t_{i+1}}$, the value at the next time point $t_{i+1}$, by
+A simple and widely used discretization method is the Euler method~\cite{Maruyama1955}: for an SDE $dY_t=a(t,Y_t) dt + b(t,Y_t) dW_t$ for the $\mathbb{R}^d$-valued random process $Y_t$, given its value $Y_{t_i}$ at time $t_i$, we approximate $Y_{t_{i+1}}$, the value at the next time point $t_{i+1}$, by